cloudkats/hello-world-rest/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## What is this sevice good for?

+- Easy test reverse proxy routes and paths.
+- Use this service as a dummy to see if request reach your service correctly.
+- Use it to test load balancers by peeking at the out and see the host/ip.
+- Use it for Hello World demo projects that require some basic Rest functionality.

 ## Docker Image

 |  Name    | Badges  | Version |